qhv1/CS1632_Fall2020/exercises/5/README.md

   ```
   Expected output: [jpf_junit_run.txt](jpf_junit_run.txt).

 * Result of running DrunkCarnivalShooterTest on DrunkCarnivalShooterBuggy on top of JPF.
-This corresponds to the autograder phase 2 output.
-First comment "target.args = buggy" in JUnit.win.jpf or JUnit.macos.jpf, depending on your OS.
+Corresponds to the autograder phase 2 output.
+First uncomment "target.args = buggy" in JUnit.win.jpf or JUnit.macos.jpf, depending on your OS.
 Then run:
   ```
   runJPF.bat JUnit.win.jpf
   ```